Cubs vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins take the field on Friday at Target Field against Drew Smyly, who is starting for the Chicago Cubs.
-First pitch is set for 8:10 PM ET for the first game of a three-game series.
+Byron Buxton and the Minnesota Twins face Ian Happ and the Chicago Cubs at Target Field on Saturday.
+First pitch is at 2:10 PM ET.

-Oddsmakers list the Twins as -160 moneyline favorites, while giving the underdog Cubs +135 moneyline odds.
-The total is 7.5 runs for this contest (with -115 odds to hit the over and -105 odds to go under).
+The favored Twins have -175 moneyline odds against the underdog Cubs, who are listed at +145.
+The total is 7.5 runs for the contest (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.